francosauvisky/serialjoy/README.md

 The *adapter* is the physical layer that interfaces with a game controller and sends the data to a serial port, which can be an USB-Serial adapter or a real RS232 port (with the voltage levels corrected).

 The *device* is the software that your computer will be running when the *adapter* is connected.
-It will translate the data received on the serial port to a virtual joystick using `uinput`, allowing you to generate real input events with your physical controller.
+It will quickly translate the data received on the serial port to a virtual joystick using `uinput`, allowing you to generate real input events with your physical controller with almost zero delay.

+PS: Although the project is composed of two parts, the name `serialjoy` will always allude to the device software.

 ### Some implementation details

 The device talks to the adapter via a serial port (like `/dev/ttyUSB0` if you're using an USB-RS232 adapter) using only printable characters that represent the state of a button (uppercase is pressed, lowercase is released) or some other data (analog axes, create controller, etc).
-More details on the communication protocol is described in a comment at the end of this file and is subject to changes.
+More details on the communication protocol is described at the end of this file and is subject to changes.

 ## Contributing

 Feel free to contribute in any way you can.
 The project is still young, so new ideas are welcome (constructive criticism is also welcome).
 Writing documentation is a must, as I haven't got the time to do that yet.
 If you want to become an active developer or have some other question, please contact me at my email: [francosauvisky+serialjoy@gmail.com](mailto:francosauvisky+serialjoy@gmail.com).

 Another way to contribute to this project is to donate/lend gamepads so I can program the adapter for them.
 If you live nearby (Florianópolis, Santa Catarina, Brazil), I can return them afterwards to you.
 Otherwise, if you can write some code, be welcome to adapt them by yourself (and don't forget to share the code afterwards!).

-## To do

-### General

-- Create a wiki/add documentation (IMPORTANT!)

-### Device

-- Use a simpler received data <-> input action dictionary, not a switch statement within a function within a *.c file (maybe with #define or an external configuration file)
-- Add analog axes and more buttons compatibility (using data packets) (the last 3 items can be summarized in: use a better data transmission protocol)
-- Use argp or getopt to read the command-line arguments
-- Automatic identification of the serial port
-- Automatic service (daemon) which runs the program when an adapter is detected and starts at boot/user login.

-### Adapter

-- Simplify the controller drivers (de-hardwire them) [Done!(?)]
-- Automatic identification of the controller (s)
-- Draw schematics and PCBs.
-- Better control of the device: initializing and closing controllers, etc [Partially done!]
-- More generic code: using structs for the status, analog axis, etc
-- (far) Support for more controller types (NES, SNES, PlayStation, Xbox, etc)

 ## Communication Protocol